-As a companion to my other articles on how to save money on health insurance, how to save money on homeowners insurance, and how to save money on life insurance, I thought I’d tackle car insurance.
+So, as a companion to my other articles on how to save money on health insurance, homeowners insurance, and even life insurance, I thought I’d tackle car insurance.

 Keep your driving record clean

 In other words, don’t get nailed for speeding like I did a few months back.
-I was fortunate in that it was a first offense, and I was able to keep my record clean by pleading nolo contendre (no contest) and paying the fine.
+I was fortunate in that it was a first offense.
+This meant that I was able to keep my record clean by pleading nolo contendre (no contest) and paying the fine.

 Increase your deductible